Torniojaws/vortech-backend/INSTALL.md

 ## Setup uWSGI

-uWSGI is installed along with the other Python dependencies above, so we are ready to configure it.

 1. First, install the Python 3 plugin: ``sudo apt-get install uwsgi-plugin-python3``
 1. Create the config file to our server:
 ```